 If you’re using your electric smoker for the first time, make sure to season it before cooking.
 Unlike charcoal smokers, electric smokers don’t have to be monitored closely.
 You can allow the meat to cook slowly by setting the time and temperature.

-Any electrical obstruction would just waste a good meat cut and your electricity.
-Preheat the smoker to 45 minutes before you place the steak inside.
+Preheat the smoker for 45 minutes before you place the steak inside.

 6. Set the Cooking Temperature